This newsletter issue was sent out to 46,178 newsletter subscribers on November 23rd 2010.

 The guide 20 Things I Learned About Browsers and the Web21 is a brief reminder for anyone who’s curious about the basics of browsers and the web.
 The neat little red man was illustrated by Christoph Niemann. (ik)

 Everybody is talking about HTML5, and online creators are eagerly exploring its possibilities and limitations.
-The Endless Mural is an interactive, collaborative art website built in HTML5.
+The Endless Mural22 is an interactive, collaborative art website built in HTML5.
 You are encouraged to play and draw using the tools and artwork provided and to join the global collaboration.

 The settings give you a fair amount of control over how your mural turns out.
 You can submit your drawing to The Endless Mural, explore other submissions, rate the creations and share them in four different ways.
 This is an inventive and engaging project by Joshua Davis Studios and Automata Studios. (ks)

 The authors are: Vitaly Friedman (vf), Sven Lennartz (sl), Iris Kopic (ik), Thomas Burkert (tb), Stephan Poppe (sp), Christina Sitte (cs), Cameron Chapman (cc), Katrin Svana (ks).